Vietnam is a wonderful country. More and more people are beginning to discover Vietnam’s magnificent land and culture.

-If you are interested to learn more about these amazing round basket boats in central Vietnam, you can read our blog called What Are the Round Basket Boats You See In Vietnam?
+If you are interested in learning more about these amazing round basket boats in central Vietnam, you can read our blog called What Are the Round Basket Boats You See In Vietnam?
 You can read about these round basket boats by clicking here.

 Tip 21 – Hanoi is the cultural center of Vietnam

 Do not miss traveling to Hanoi, as Hanoi is the cultural center of Vietnam.
 Hanoi has an amazing Opera House that is a replica of the Paris Opera House.
 Weekly you will find amazing shows being performed at the Opera House.

 There is also an old bridge in Hanoi called the Long Bien bridge that was built and designed by Gustave Eiffel, who also built the Effiel Tower in Paris.

 Hanoi also has art galleries, old French buildings, and old quarters with a lot of old french shophouses and cafes everywhere.
 It is a great cultural center.